navipartner/docs/content/en/docs/integrations/heyloyalty/how-to/aad_app/index.md

 10. Find the newly created application (it’ll have "HeyLoyalty" in its name), and open the card by clicking **Client ID**.

 11. On the **Azure Active Directory Application Card**, click **Grant Consent** to allow the newly created application access to the Business Central API.

-{{< alert icon="❗" text="To interact with the web services (APIs) of Business Central, the external party (HeyLoyalty) needs to use the OAuth 2 protocol to gain an access token.
-When working with two services interacting with one another, the client needs to use the client credentials flow.
-The credentials for the client credentials flow are obtained through an Azure Active Directory application.</a>" />}}